 140k

 An aerial port view of (fore to back) the guided missile destroyer USS Richard E. Byrd (DDG-23), the nuclear-powered aircraft carrier USS Nimitz (CVN-68), the replenishment oiler USS Kalamazoo (AOR-6), and the guided missile cruiser USS Josephus Daniels (CG-27) underway.
 The ships were part of Carrier Group Eight.
-Photo by PH1 R. Beno, February 5, 1987 available from the Defense Visual Information Center, id.: DN-SC-87-03840.
+Photo by PH1 R. Beno, February 5, 1987 available from the Defense Visual Information Distribution Service, id.: DN-SC-87-03840.

 Bill Gonyo